Eric Trump: The Trump Organization

 Trump is the Trump Organization's executive vice president of development and acquisitions.
 He worked with his sister, Ivanka, to redesign and renovate Trump National Doral and its Blue Monster course in Miami, Florida.

 In 2013, Trump received Wine Enthusiast Magazines "Rising Star of the Year" Award.

 Amid the Trump–Ukraine scandal—where President Trump asked the Ukrainian president to investigate Joe Biden and his son, Hunter—Eric Trump strongly criticized Hunter, accusing him of nepotism.
 Eric claimed that, unlike Hunter, "When my father became president, our family stopped doing international business deals".
 But when Donald Trump became president, rather than place his assets in a blind trust, he made Eric a top executive in the family business, which continued to operate and promote business transactions across the world.
 PolitiFact and the Washington Post fact-checkers rated Eric Trump's assertion that the Trump family "got out of all international business" false.
 PolitiFact noted that not only had the Trump family engaged in international business dealings since Trump became president, but that some of the president's children, including Eric, had openly celebrated their international business activities during that time.

-In 2017, it was reported that Eric Trump had said that "we don't rely on American banks.
+In 2017, it was reported that Eric Trump had said in 2014 that "we don't rely on American banks.
 We have all the funding we need out of Russia", and that "we've got some guys that really, really love golf, and they're really invested in our programmes.
 We just go there all the time."
 In 2008, Trump said that "in terms of high-end product influx into the US, Russians make up a pretty disproportionate cross-section of a lot of our assets", and that "we see a lot of money pouring in from Russia".

 In October 2019, Eric Trump complained of the Bidens, "Why is it that every family goes into politics and enriches themselves?".
 Shortly before he made that statement, President Trump had decided that the G-7 summit would be held at the Trump Doral resort, which is owned by the Trump Organization.
 President Trump reversed his decision amid bipartisan condemnation.

-A ruling which was handed down on February 16, 2024, barred Trump from serving as an officer or director of any New York corporation or other legal entity in New York, including the Trump Organization, for two years.
+A ruling which was handed down on February 16, 2024, barred Eric Trump from being an officer or director of any New York corporation or other legal entity in New York, including the Trump Organization, for two years.